AledLewis/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/patterns/monadcomprehensions/README.md

 }.fix().unsafeRunSync()
 ```

-Anything in the function inside `binding` can be imperative and sequential code that'll be executed when the data type decides.
+Anything in the function inside `fx` can be imperative and sequential code that'll be executed when the data type decides.
 In the case of [`IO`]({{ '/docs/effects/io' | relative_url }}), it is immediately run blocking the current thread using `unsafeRunSync()`.
 Let's expand the example by adding a second operation:

 ```kotlin